 Sow carrots approximately ½” deep in soil that is loose and free of rocks.
 Remember, carrots like loose, sandy soil.

 If the native soil is naturally rocky, consider incorporating some potting soil into raised beds or containers.

-Space the seeds around 3 to 4 inches apart.
+Space the carrot seeds around 3 to 4 inches apart.

 Planting them too close together will cause overcrowding and cause the vegetables to intertwine or just look misshapen.

-If the plants are too close together, shortly after germination (less than two weeks after planting) the plants will need to be thinned out.
+If the plants are too close together, shortly after the carrot germination time (less than two weeks after planting) the plants will need to be thinned out.

 The carrot’s first tiny sprouts are usually visible just after germination.
-Typically, it takes carrot seeds between 10 and 12 days to germinate.
+Typically, it takes the tiny seeds between 10 and 12 days to germinate.

-It may be difficult to tell whether the new plant is a carrot sprout or weed.
+It may be difficult to tell whether the new plant is a carrot sprout or a weed.

 The new sprouts need warm soil – between 60 and 65 degrees Fahrenheit to germinate properly.

 Carrots reach full maturation and are ready to be harvested around 80 days after they are first planted.